chaoscarnival/bootcamps/day1-kafkaChaos/README.md

 **NOTE**

-- The ChaosCarnival bootcamp has an optional lab session for which a prepackaged cluster environment will be provided to interested users for the duration of the lab
+- _The ChaosCarnival bootcamp has an optional lab session for which a prepackaged cluster environment will be provided to interested users for the duration of the lab_
-- The aforementioned prerequisites have already been setup for these clusters.
+- _The aforementioned prerequisites have already been setup for these clusters_

-Reach out to [Udit Gaurav](udit.gaurav@mayadata.io) or [Shubham Chaudhary](shubham.chaudhary@mayadata.io) for on-demand lab sessions.
+- _Reach out to [Udit Gaurav](udit.gaurav@mayadata.io) or [Shubham Chaudhary](shubham.chaudhary@mayadata.io) for on-demand lab sessions_

 ## UseCase & Hypothesis